casparemiljensen/competex-backend/competex-backend/README.md

 ---

+---

+# Github

+You must push to develop.
+When doing so, the following action will run.
+`.github/workflows/dotnet-build-and-run-tests.yml`

+It build the .net solution and runs the tests located in:
+´./competex-backend-tests´

+the `main` branch is branc-protected.
+Only pull requests from the `develop` branch is allowed.
+When performing a pull request to main, the following action, which check the upstream branch runs:
+`.github/workflows/main-pull-request-protection.yml`

+---

 # Patterns used and their contributions
 - Layered Architecture: Separates the application into distinct layers (API, BLL, DAL, Models).